steedos/help/en-us/api/instances.md

   ]
 }
 ```
-Note："id" is ID of this instance, "flow_name" is name of this flow, "space_name" is name of this sapce, "name" is title,  "applicant_name" is name of this applicant, "applicant_organization_name" is name of applicant's organization, "submit_date" is submit time, "step_name" is current step name of this instance.
+Note："id" is ID of this request instance, "flow_name" is name of this flow, "space_name" is name of this sapce, "name" is title,  "applicant_name" is name of this applicant, "applicant_organization_name" is name of applicant's organization, "submit_date" is submit time, "step_name" is current step name of this instance.

 （2）If the call is fail, status will returned to fail, and message will be the infomation of error.